Mortal Man: Background

 "Mortal Man" extensively samples a 1994 P3 Soul interview with Tupac Shakur.

 Written by Lamar while on Kanye West's Yeezus Tour, "Mortal Man" ends with a simulated interview between Lamar and the late Tupac Shakur.
 It was sourced from an obscure, previously unreleased November 1994 interview between Shakur and Mats Nileskär (host of Swedish radio station P3 Soul) that took place only weeks before the former was shot at Quad Studios.
-Lamar met Nileskär in Germany in 2014 and he gave him the audio, which Tupac's stepbrother Mopreme and mother Afeni approved the sampling of.
+Lamar met Nileskär in Germany in 2014 and he gave him the audio, which Tupac's stepbrother Mopreme Shakur and mother Afeni Shakur approved the sampling of.
 According to Tupac Shakur estate-affiliate Tom Whalley, Lamar himself came up with the idea of appending a posthumous interview with Shakur to the end of "Mortal Man".
 Lamar said he was inspired to make the song after seeing Shakur's shadow talk to him while asleep, in addition to realizing that they were both born in June.
 Whalley stated that he "didn't really hear the final results until" after To Pimp a Butterfly's release.
 The original, unadulterated interview was publicly released around the same time as the album.

 Top Dawg president Punch recalled in an Instagram post that during To Pimp a Butterfly's creation, Lamar "was feeling a bit lost in the concept" and so asked him to "write something to sum up the album".
 His words were later added to the end of "Mortal Man".
 In an interview with MTV, Lamar stated that the song's title meant that he is "just a man".
 The song's inspiration was his 2014 trip to Robben Island, South Africa where Nelson Mandela had before been imprisoned; in addition, Lamar has said it is about how people seem to point out others' flaws without seeing "the big picture", citing Jesus as an example.
 According to Miles Mosley, invited by Kamasi Washington near the end of To Pimp a Butterfly's production, he came over to the studio to record double bass on the track.